top of page

 Our mission is to install a passion for learning with our students that will prepare them to achieve success beyond the classroom.
 This is made possible by ensuring they have the learning environment, resources, and opportunities they need to thrive.

-On Tuesday, November 5, 2024, our residents will consider a $13.5 million bond referendum.
-If it's approved by at least 60% of voters, East Marshall CSD will move ahead with a bold plan to reshape education in our communities.
+On Tuesday, November 4, 2025, our residents will consider a $19.8 million bond referendum.
+If it's approved by at least 60% of voters on two separate ballot questions, East Marshall CSD will move ahead with a bold plan to reshape education in our communities.

-The proposed solution on the ballot in November would allow the district to enhance safety and security, expand academic space and programming, and put East Marshall CSD on a path for future success that allows it to proudly educate future generations of Mustangs.
+The proposed solution on the ballot in November would allow the district to enhance safety and security, expand academic space and programming, consolidate to two efficient campuses, and put East Marshall CSD on a path for future success that allows it to proudly educate future generations of Mustangs.

 Take a virtual tour of East Marshall Middle School

-The district hosted a community survey in May 2024 to gather valuable feedback from residents about our school facility needs and potential solutions.
+In May 2024, the district hosted a community survey to gather valuable feedback from residents about our school facility needs and potential solutions.
+We also conducted additional facilities committee meetings in July 2025 to address concerns from the previous bond vote.

-The survey was completed by 218 people, of which 77% said they have children currently attending school at East Marshall CSD.
+The 2024 survey was completed by 218 people, of which 75% said they live in the East Marshall district and 71% have children currently attending school at East Marshall CSD.

 Facility assessment and planning is not a new venture for district officials.
 In 2023, an Advisory Task Force that includes community members was created to help provide input on this process and analyze issues affecting East Marshall CSD.
 An architecture firm, FEH Design, was also engaged to assist with this process.